A dashboard in the FullStory app showing session replay metrics and rage clicks

 Session replay tools, like other web analytics tools, require disclosure to users through language in your privacy policy, in-app notification, etc. If you use other analytics or customer experience services (like Google Analytics, Mixpanel, Segment, Omniture, Intercom, Optimizely, and hundreds more), you’ve very likely already placed such a disclosure on your site or in your application.
 The techniques used by these popular platforms to collect data are fundamentally no different than those used by session replay tools.

-Additionally, any session replay tool should provide for both the exclusion of sensitive data from being collected at all (e.g. passwords) and the ability to mask user inputs from view in a session replay.
+Additionally, any app session replay tool should provide for both the exclusion of sensitive data from being collected at all (e.g. passwords) and the ability to mask user inputs from view in a session replay.
 A session replay tool approaches privacy differently, so it’s important to choose a tool that provides your company with strong privacy functionality and options for implementation.

-FullStory and privacy
+Fullstory and privacy

-Privacy is of the utmost importance to FullStory.
-FullStory requires users to block sensitive information from being recorded along with a detailed Acceptable Use Policy that users must agree to in order to use FullStory’s session replay functionality.
+Privacy is of the utmost importance to Fullstory.
+Fullstory requires users to block sensitive information from being recorded along with a detailed Acceptable Use Policy that users must agree to in order to use Fullstory’s session replay functionality.

-Additionally, all FullStory customers have access to features that are designed to make it easy to avoid collecting sensitive or unwanted end-user data:
+Additionally, all Fullstory customers have access to features that are designed to make it easy to avoid collecting sensitive or unwanted end-user data:

 Mining user sessions for insight illustration